-Helix also manufactures its own 1% Polysorbate 80 diluent, which is co-mixed with L-DOS47 in order to prevent protein adsorption to the saline bags and IV tubing that are used to administer the drug to patients in the clinic.
+A 1% Polysorbate 80 diluent is co-mixed with L-DOS47 to prevent protein adsorption to the saline bags and IV tubing that are used to administer the drug to patients in the clinic.

-Manufacturing, release, and stability testing of L-DOS47 and the 1% Polysorbate diluent is currently conducted by contract manufacturing organizations ("CMO") and contract testing laboratories ("CTL") in Canada and the U.S. Helix requires all CMO and

-CTL's to maintain compliance with current Good Manufacturing Practice ("cGMP") and to be licensed by the national regulatory authority in their jurisdiction.
+Manufacturing, release, and stability testing of L-DOS47 and the 1% Polysorbate diluent is currently conducted by contract manufacturing organizations ("CMO") and contract testing laboratories ("CTL") in Canada and the U.S. Helix requires all CMO and CTL to maintain compliance with current Good Manufacturing Practice ("cGMP") and to be licensed by the national regulatory authority in their jurisdiction.
 Helix employees and consultants provide technical, quality, and regulatory oversight for all operations related to L-DOS47 production.
 Currently, Helix has service and quality agreements with several CMO/CTL for clinical-stage manufacturing, testing, and release of the L-DOS47 drug substance and drug product and the 1% Polysorbate diluent.